sinclairzx81/typebox/readme.md

 ### NoInfer

-Syntax parse inference is a very expensive operation to perform in the type system which can implicate language service performance.
-Use the NoInfer function perform runtime parsing only.
+Syntax parsing is a very expensive operation to perform in the type system and can have a significant impact on language service performance.
+Use the NoInfer function parse syntax at runtime only.

 ```typescript
 import { NoInfer } from '@sinclair/typebox/syntax'